 Here are a few elements packages I've bought from VideoHive in the past and I use these all the time.

-By including good music and text overlays with your videos, it will leave a lasting impression in the minds of your prospects without you having to say a word.
+Including good music and text overlays with your videos will leave a lasting impression in the minds of your prospects without you having to say a word.

 How to Record Screenshot Videos

-As I mentioned earlier, the most easily-accessible type of video on this list is the first one (Screenshot Narrative Tours).
-If you've never made a video before and you want to cut your teeth on this kind, the software I'd recommend called Camtasia.
-It's available to use on both PC and Mac, and considering how much value it can bring to the table (assuming you actually use it), it's worth far more than the price tag.
+As I mentioned, the most easily accessible type of video on this list is the first one (Screenshot Narrative Tours).
+If you've never made a video before and you want to cut your teeth on this kind, the software I'd recommend is called Camtasia.
+It's available on both PC and Mac, and considering how much value it can bring to the table (assuming you use it), it's worth far more than the price tag.